 VOUSSERT SAS does not offer any guarantee of compliance with local legislation applicable to the Client, where the latter is accessing its products from another country.

 When placing an order, the personal information collected will be subject to data processing.
 To obtain any information about the processing of personal data that it is required to share, the Client is referred to the chapter « Legal notices » (sub-heading: « Protection of goods and persons) on the website.

 Article 16: Consumer arbitration – Settlement of disputes – Competent courts and tribunals

 In the event of a dispute, the buyer may have recourse to an accredited mediation procedure or any other alternative method of dispute settlement.

-When goods are purchased in the context of the buyer's professional activities, the only court with authority to rule on the case shall be the Tribunal de Commerce de Versailles, even in interim proceedings or in cases with multiple defendants.
+When goods are purchased in the context of the buyer's professional usage, the only court with authority to rule on the case shall be the Tribunal de Commerce de Versailles (78000).

 There the goods are purchased in the context of personal usage, and pursuant to Section R.331-3 of the Consumer Code: